Special Interest Groups: New Opportunities for Professional Growth and Recognition for Associates

 What is a Special Interest Group?

 Special Interest Groups (SIGs) are exclusive professional communities set up within the ASHA membership that focus on a specific topic in speech, language, hearing, and related areas.
-The topics are numerous, significant, and invariably cutting edge, including School-Based Issues (SIG 16), Telepractice (SIG 18), Hearing and Hearing Disorders in Childhood (SIG 9), Neurophysiology and Neurogenic Speech and Language Disorders (SIG 2), Craniofacial and Velopharyngeal Disorders (SIG 5), and Augmentative and Alternative Communication (SIG 12).
+The topics are numerous, significant, and invariably cutting edge, including School-Based Issues (SIG 16), Telepractice (SIG 18), Hearing and Hearing Disorders in Childhood (SIG 9), Neurogenic Communication Disorders (SIG 2), Craniofacial and Velopharyngeal Disorders (SIG 5), and Augmentative and Alternative Communication (SIG 12).

 Do you work in the schools?
 There's a SIG devoted to school-based issues and others focused on children.
 Do you work in a health care environment?
 Several SIGs address issues such as balance and swallowing.
 Are you an audiology assistant?
 Audiology topics are of concern to a number of SIGs!